-2 SEAL is an acronym that stands for Sea, Air, and Land.
-For further discussion of the SEALs (continued...)
+&lt;sup>3 SEAL is an acronym that stands for Sea, Air, and Land.
+For further discussion of the SEALs, see CRS Report RS21048, U.S. Special Operations Forces (SOF): Background and Issues for Congress, by Andrew Feickert.

-1 For more on the PSI, see the CRS Report RL34327, Proliferation Security Initiative (PSI), by Mary Beth Nikitin.
+&lt;sup>4 For more on the PSI, see CRS Report RL34327, Proliferation Security Initiative (PSI), by Mary Beth Nikitin.